Blistt/Animation-GAN-InBetwener/README.md

 ## Requirements
 ### Docker
 The simplest way to re-create the virtual environment used in this project is by pulling its docker image and crating a container.
-This action requires Docker to be installed in a machine with NVIDIA GPUs.
-To run the docker installation, first pull the image from Dockerhub:
 ```
 docker pull frannarp/gan-inbetween:latest
 ```